 You also will have much fewer weeds between the rows in your vegetable garden.
 With overhead watering, many areas of your garden are unnecessarily watered, which results in watering weed seed and germinated weeds that you don’t want to grow.
 However, with drip irrigation you only place water underneath or beside the plants and you don’t water those spaces between rows.

-Each roll includes 1,640 feet of drip tape with emitters spaced every 12 inches.
+Each roll of our 8 mil Drip Irrigation Tape includes 1,640 feet of drip tape with emitters spaced every 12 inches.
 The 12″ emitters work great for transplanting because the emitters indicate the plant spacing for you.
 For example, if you want tomato plants at 2 ft. spacing, then plant a tomato plant on top of every other emitter.
 When planting seeds or transplants closer than 12″ spacing, the water output of the emitters is great enough to cover the spaces between emitters.

 Burying Drip Irrigation Tape

 We highly recommend burying your Drip Tape.
 Our Drip Tape can be buried up to 6″ deep in the soil.
-Using our Double Wheel Hoe and Drip Tape Layer Attachment, you can easily lay and bury your Drip Tape along each row.
+Using our Double Wheel Hoe and Drip Tape Layer Attachment, you can easily lay our 8 mil Drip Tape along each row.
 There are many advantages to burying it, which include:

 - It keeps the Drip Tape straight along the row, keeps the water emitters facing upward and prevents the tape from twisting over time.